 Recommendations for AFB prevention include re-queening colonies with hygienic genetic stock, replacing 2-4 brood frames (or 20%) annually with foundation or drawn comb, disinfecting dead-out colonies with irradiation and decontaminating boxes and equipment through scorching.
 Hive tools, smokers and gloves should be regularly cleaned of wax and propolis and disinfected.
-Oxytetracyline and tylosin are the only two control products currently registered for the control of AFB; tylosin should only be used in the fall and in consultation with a provincial apiarist.

 Used beekeeping equipment should be inspected and sold only with a permit to avoid the spread of disease.
 Empty dead-out equipment should be cleaned up and removed from apiary sites.
 Robbing of live colonies should be avoided by ensuring colonies have proper food stores and taking action during periods of nectar dearth.